rtkg/control_sandbox/README.md

 pip install -r requirements.txt
 ```

+#### Installation and running on OSX
+To run and debug the project with VScode on OSX, you need to run it with the mjpython interperter.
+Use the "⌘ + Shift + P" to open configuration entry for the "Python: Select Interpreter" and fill in the "Enter interpret path: " with the mjpython location, for example "./.venv/bin/mjpython".

 ## Usage

 Simply run the scripts in the root folder in a shell or debugger, e.g.: